microsoft/fluentui/rfcs/convergence/simplify-prop-merging.md

 </Button>
 ```

-In the above example `as` is intended to represent the `Loader` prop, not to defined the component to be rendered.
+In the above example `as` is intended to represent the `Loader` prop, not to define the component to be rendered.
 This is a result of special handling of the `as` prop which will always be omitted from the slot props and used as the component to be rendered.

 ### Complex typings and unsafe internal implementation